sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 document.getElementById("timeline").addEventListener("click", clicked);
 ```

-> Note: You might be curious as to why we're associating an event listener with the entire time line visualization instead of, for example, adding individual event listeners to each `<cite>`.
+> Note: You might be curious as to why we're associating an event listener with the entire timeline visualization instead of, for example, adding individual event listeners to each `<cite>`.
 That alternative would eliminate the need to check the event target in the handler; however, it turns out that it's much less efficient than the approach we're taking.
 Event listeners can consume a fair bit of JavaScript resources, and our page will perform better if we keep them to a minimum.

 If you're using jQuery, the required code is even simpler: